vidartf/jupyterlab_discovery/docs/source/usage.rst

 .. danger::

-    Installing an extension allows for arbitrary code execution on the server, kernel, and in the client's browser.
+    Installing an extension allows it to execute arbitrary code on the server, kernel, and in the client's browser.
 You should therefore avoid installing extensions you do not trust, and watch out for any extensions trying to mascerade as a trusted extension.